-When toys are imported to the EU, they all require an EN71 certificate.
+When toys are imported to the EU, they all require an EN71 certificate, a common product certification in EU.
 Here I will explain EN71 in detail for your better understanding.

 What is EN71?

 As a part of the CE directive, EN71 is a mandatory standard and specifies safety requirements for toys imported into the EU.
 If you don’t get EN71 certification, your toys will be banned from selling in the EU.
 The main purpose of EN71 is to standardize toy production technology, demonstrating your products are safe to use.
 The testing includes chemicals and heavy metals, flammability, usage of chemicals, small parts, and mechanical properties.